beyerh/gmocu/README.md

   127.0.0.1:9999:8080
   ```

-- Install JBEI/ice from docker hub, create containers and launch:
+- Install JBEI/ice from the docker hub, create containers, and launch:

   ```bash
   docker pull jbei/ice
   docker-compose up
   ```

-- Call the address set above in a browser and login with "Administrator" as user and password.
+- Call the address set above in a browser and log in with "Administrator" as user and password.

 - Create a new user account and setup the access token to use in the GMOCU settings.